tytydraco/yessleep/out/I_Got_a_Neurolink_implant_installed_to_cure_my_depression_now_all_I_feel_is_joy_and_its_terrifying_.md

-When they brought me to the same place I had the Neurolink implanted, they put me in a room that looked more like an interrogation room than a Dr’s office.
+When they brought me to the same place I had the Neurolink implanted, they put me in a room that looked more like an interrogation room than a doctor’s office.
 As I sat there a man in a white lab coat walked in.

 “My name is Dr Weinstein,” he explained as he put a folder in front of me.
 When he opened it up I was shocked to see a picture of the man that shot me.